What you

 as well.

-The recent publications most relevant to the analysis aspects
+Recent publications most relevant to the analysis aspects of

 On Falconer distance